 Although the squared Hellinger distance is closely related to the inner product, there are several quantum analogs because of the non-commuting nature of matrices.
-Based on the (Uhlmann) fidelity, we proceed with the \textit{squared Bures distance}, which is the first quantum analog of \Cref{def:HelDist} since it is precisely the \textit{measured squared Hellinger distance}~\cite{FC94}. \begin{definition}[Squared Bures distance] The squared Bures distance between two states $\rho_0$ and $\rho_1$ is $\Bsquare(\rho_0,\rho_1) \coloneqq 2(1-\F(\rho_0,\rho_1))$, where the fidelity $\F(\rho_0,\rho_1) \coloneqq \Tr|\sqrt{\rho_0}\sqrt{\rho_1}|$. \end{definition}
+Based on the (Uhlmann) fidelity, we proceed with the \textit{squared Bures distance}, which is the first quantum analog of \Cref{def:HelDist} since it is precisely the \textit{measured squared Hellinger distance}~\cite{FC94}: \begin{definition}[Squared Bures distance] The squared Bures distance between two quantum states $\rho_0$ and $\rho_1$ is defined as $\Bsquare(\rho_0,\rho_1) \coloneqq 2(1-\F(\rho_0,\rho_1))$, where $\F(\rho_0,\rho_1) \coloneqq \Tr|\sqrt{\rho_0}\sqrt{\rho_1}|$ denotes the fidelity between $\rho_0$ and $\rho_1$. \end{definition}

 We also provide inequalities between the trace distance and the Bures distance. \begin{proposition}[Adapted from~\cite{FvdG99}] For any quantum states $\rho_0$ and $\rho_1$, \end{proposition}